The Sly Old Cat

 Once there was a young cat.
 He was fast.
 He was strong.
 He always had enough to eat.
 The cat was the best mouser around.
 He could catch any mouse he saw.
 All of the mice were very afraid of him.

-Unfortunately for the cat, he grew old.
+Unfortunately for the cat, like everyone else he grew old.
 As he aged, he became slower and weaker.
 He sometimes did not get enough to eat.
 The mice would see him coming and run away and hide.
 When he got older still, they did not even run away.
 They just stood around and laughed at him.
 They were no longer afraid.

 One day, the cat decided to use his brain to catch his dinner.
 The old cat laid on his back and quit moving.
 The mice came close by and laughed and laughed.
 "The old cat is too tired to even try to catch us," they said.
 The cat still did not move.